 PRO TIP: A complex setup affects both early research and the final deployment.
 When a model is advanced, you may need a full ML Ops team to move it into a live business environment.
 This often includes data experts, analysts, engineers, risk specialists, and IT operations staff.
 The process can take days or even weeks depending on how complex the model is.

 The amount of skill needed for an AI project can change the total AI development cost, since AI consultants and technical experts must understand the tools, the data, and the business flow to deliver a strong result.
 This level of talent is not easy to find, and the rates for these roles are often high.
-Many teams also face rising AI software consulting service rates when they need very specialized roles.
+Many teams also face rising AI rates when they need very specialized roles.

 Key areas of expertise you may need include: